feagi/feagi/docs/spec-api-formats.md

 ### Response Format Middleware

-The API server implements middleware that automatically standardizes responses based on the API version:
+The FastAPI server implements middleware that automatically standardizes responses based on the API version:

 1. V1 routes (`/v1/*`) maintain their original response formats to ensure backward compatibility.
 2. V2+ routes (`/v2/*` and above) use the standardized response format.